almeidacavalcante/taniarascia.com/content/posts/2020-01-19-how-to-create-an-api-with-nodejs-and-express.md

 **Express** is a minimal, flexible and open source Node.js web aplication framework that provides a very robust set of features for web and mobile apps.
 With Express we'll create
 **routes** and handle **http requests**.

-**Body-Parser** is a Node.js body parsing middleware that parses incoming http request bodies before your api handlers.
+**Body-Parser** is a Node.js body parsing middleware that parses incoming http request bodies before your api handlers, giving you, for example, a JSON parsed request body for you to work with.

 Now, just run the following command in the `terminal`: